Finding Animal-Friendly Rental Housing

 But if you are a responsible pet owner looking to rent and are overwhelmed by the challenges of finding animal-friendly housing, don't despair.
 With planning and a few compromises, you can find animal-friendly housing in virtually any area of the country.
 After all, isn't your pet worth it?

 Below are tips that will assist with finding housing where your pets are welcome.

-Search pet friendly rentals: You may start by checking The Apartment List or Craigslist for pet friendly rentals in Napa and the surrounding areas.
+Search pet friendly rentals: You may start by checking The Apartment List, Lovely, or Craigslist for pet friendly rentals in Napa and the surrounding areas.
 Please note that these sites may not include all pet friendly rentals available in the area.

 Check Your Insurance: Many insurance companies deny or cancel homeowners and rental insurance for certain dog breeds or breed mixes.
 Be sure to check with your existing insurer before bringing a new dog into your home.

 Give yourself enough time.
 No one likes the hassles involved with moving, much less finding rental housing that accepts pets.
 If possible, start to check ads and contact real estate agents and rental agencies at least six weeks before you plan to move.

 Understand why many housing communities reject pets.
 Put yourself in the shoes of a landlord, housing manager, property owner, or condominium association board member for a moment: They may have had bad experiences with irresponsible pet owners who didn't safely confine their animals or pick up their feces, sneaked pets in, or left ruined carpets and drapes when they moved out.
 They may be worried about complaints from neighbors about barking dogs and wonder how they are going to deal effectively with pet owners if problems arise.
 All these concerns are legitimate.

 That's why people looking for an apartment, house, or condominium to rent must be able to sell themselves as responsible pet owners, who are committed to providing responsible pet care and being responsible neighbors.